Critical and multicritical Lee-Yang fixed points in the local potential approximation: Summary and discussion

-Given the puzzles above, right now the most convincing answer is that the ``$i\vphi^{2n+1}_{\text{bis}}$" fixed points and the related annihilation are probably spurious.
+Given the puzzles above, and in the absence of independent confirmation,\footnote{It would be interesting to use truncated conformal bootstrap methods in order to test this annihilation scenario.
+In fact our annihilation of fixed points is somewhat reminiscent of the one found in \cite{Nakayama:2021zcr} for the supersymmetric Lee-Yang model.} right now the most conservative answer is that the ``$i\vphi^{2n+1}_{\text{bis}}$" fixed points and the related annihilation are probably spurious.
 There is actually a simple argument for why we might expect that in the pure-imaginary LPA' it is impossible to follow the $i\vphi^{2n+1}$ fixed points all the way down to $d=2$, and that this problem might be lifted by a larger truncation of the derivative expansion.
 The argument is the following.
 Denoting $\Delta_{\vph,n}= (d-2+\eta_n)/2$ the scaling dimension of $\vph$ at the $i\vphi^{2n+1}$ fixed point, if the latter should correspond in $d=2$ to the nonunitary minimal model $\cM(2,2n+3)$ or $\cM(2,4n+1)$, with the identification $\vph \sim \phi_{1,2}$, then we must have $\Delta_{\vph,n}\vert_{d=2} < \Delta_{\vph,1}\vert_{d=2}$, for $n>1$.
 On the other hand, in the LPA' the anomalous dimension decreases monotonically with $g$ (we have $\eta\propto -g^2$ in the unrescaled variables, see \eqref{eq:eta-init}).\footnote{Note that this statement is independent of the choice of cutoff, as can be seen from \eqref{eq:etak}: in the complex potential case, the $V_k^{(3)}(0)^2$ in front always produces a $-g^2$ factor, while at $\phi=0$ the integral over $q$ is $g$-independent and negative, thus canceling the explicit minus in front.} Since the $i\vphi^{2n+1}$ fixed points, with corresponding initial condition $g^*_n$, pop out of the Gaussian one at $d=d_{2n+1}-\eps$ with $g^*_n\sim\sqrt{\eps}$, then if $n>1$, at such dimension the $i\vph^3$ fixed point $g^*_1$ has already moved farther away at larger values, i.e.\ $g^*_1\gg g^*_n$.
 As a consequence, we have $\Delta_{\vph,n}\vert_{d_{2n+1}-\eps} > \Delta_{\vph,1}\vert_{d_{2n+1}-\eps}$, for $n>1$ and $\eps\ll 1$.
 Therefore, at some dimension $d$ such that $2<d<d_{2n+1}$, we must have $g^*_n=g^*_1$, i.e.\ the $i\vphi^{2n+1}$ fixed points with $n>1$ should cross the $i\vphi^{3}$ fixed point (and in fact also cross all the other model with $n'<n$).
 Such crossings are clearly problematic and cannot occur without harm.
 Notice that in the LPA, where we do not see nonperturbative fixed points or annihilations, we can push all the multicritical fixed points to $d\to2$, but indeed with wrong scaling dimensions, as the fixed points are always ordered on the $g$ axis with decreasing $n$, as can be seen in Fig.\ \ref{fig:trunc-im_phi26spikeLPA}, and thus we have $\Delta_{\vph,n} > \Delta_{\vph,1}$ even at $d=2$.